pspete/psPAS/docs/collections/_docs/10-compatibility.md

 - Version 10.4 introduced a new API endpoint.
   - Supports:
     - Get details of all matching accounts.
-- The Classic API endpoint can be used by using the `-Keywords` & `-Safe` parameters.
+- The 1st gen API endpoint can be used by using the `-Keywords` & `-Safe` parameters.
-  - The Classic API is limited to returning the details of only 1 account.
+  - The 1st gen API is limited to returning the details of only 1 account.

 ### Get-PASAccountPassword